Back

 Set group conditions: Set action conditions from group details

-• Pre-processing conditions (preconditions for action execution)
+• Pre-processing conditions (preconditions for executing actions)

 • Link by assigning the corresponding action to the condition